 The Greenbelt is, in many ways, also a water belt.
 It protects the headwaters, valleys and tributaries of numerous streams and rivers and contains important groundwater reserves, particularly in the Oak Ridges Moraine.
 Developments and quarries can deplete or contaminate groundwater supplies.
 Protecting these water sources is one of the most important roles performed by the Greenbelt.

 Nature shouldn’t be a distant place or even a long drive.
-The Ontario Greenbelt protects forests, wetlands and lakes and streams so that we can enjoy places to hike, picnic, swim and more.
+The Ontario Greenbelt protects forests, wetlands and lakes and streams.
+There are parks and trails in the Greenbelt where we can hike, picnic, swim and more.
 These places help us get away from the and bustle and provide places close to home where we can explore the wonderful natural heritage of Ontario.